peilun-he/PDSim/README.md

 ## Acknowledgements

 We are indebted to Mark Van de Vyver for his constructive suggestions and ongoing support in improving the paper since its submission.
-Thanks to the suggestions, which included helpful references, we were able to achieve code containerisation, develop and provide the results of the unit tests.
+Thanks to Mark's suggestions, which included helpful references to the previous work, we were able to achieve code containerisation, and develop and provide the results of the two unit tests.

 We would also like to thank Sam Forbes, and Blake Rayfield for their valuable feedback and suggestions, which helped us to improve the PDSim's code.

 ## Version History